-Venice Italy is one of the places that EVERYONE has on their bucket list.
-Now the danger of sinking and tourism restrictions has made this beautiful destination even more popular than ever before.
+Venice in Italy is one of the places that EVERYONE has on their bucket list.
+The danger of sinking and tourism restrictions has made this beautiful destination even more popular than ever before.
 I have always wanted to visit Venice but had never planned for it.
 It was just a city on my bucket list, like many other destinations I am hoping to visit someday.
 Until that one day when I stood with a ticket in my hand.
 I was probably talking more about Venice than I had realized.
 And my darling husband who pays attention to what I say got us tickets to Venice as a surprise for my 40th birthday.
 We were going to VENICE, and I was super excited.
+This is was going to be the honeymoon we never had.
 If you have been to Venice, you know how romantic Venice can be.
-And talking about romance, Italy is probably one of the best countries for celebrating love.
-Check out Kate’s post on honeymoon in Tuscany.
-Her itinerary is perfect for a romantic long weekend getaway too.

-Like any other place in Southern Europe, the best time to travel to Venice is when the cruisers have left.
+Like any of the other popular cities in Italy, the best time to travel to Venice is when the cruisers and other vacationers have left.
 It would be sometime at the end of September.
 The weather in September is still hot with an average of 23C (76F).
 The crowds will always be there, but not as many as during the summer months.
 You can check the weather for Venice for winter, spring, and summer HERE.
 We had 86F (30C) for three days in the middle of September.
-Most of Italy is warm during early fall, and if you are food, wine, history, and chill vibes lover, Italy is the perfect place for you.
+Most of Italy is warm during early fall, and if you are a food, wine, history, and chill vibes lover, Italy is the perfect place for you.
 I suggest you read this article that sums up Italy pretty well for more inspiration.

 History and a few facts about Venice Italy